m11ad/react-news-frontend/README.md

 This is a React app that allows users to browse and view news articles from various categories.

+## Prerequisites

+Before running this application, make sure you have the following installed on your machine:

+-   Node.js
+-   npm

 ## Getting Started

 1. Clone this repository to your local machine